chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 This is hard to do.
 Let's consider why:
 - It's easy to disagree on what goals should be pursued
 - It's easy to disagree on how to word such goals
+- It's easy to disagree on what to include and exclude
 - It's easy to do nothing and let someone else contribute

 Creating a "good" roadmap takes significant time and energy.

 PureScript does not currently have such a roadmap.
-Rather, core contributors seem to have a general direction they are pursuing.
+Rather, core contributors seem to have a general direction they are pursuing (see next point).

-For example, `garyb` has stated that there are two features that he wants to add, but which will require breaking changes: poly-kinds and something that requires qualified constraints. ([The State of Things, 6th paragraph in his comment](https://discourse.purescript.org/t/the-state-of-things/282/5))
-It's not clear when these features will be added.

 Therefore:
 - Those who could help do not know where help is needed